OffBy0x01/usbskeletonkey/README.md

 Support
 --------
 If you are having any issues, please create an issue with a detailed explanation of the encountered problem.
+Try to reproduce the issue with debug mode enabled as it provides clues as to where an issue may have occurred.

 License
 --------